Jayantparashar10/Operating-System-Lab/README.md

 - Observe parent/child scheduling and ordering.
 - See how a process becomes a zombie and how reaping (via `wait()`/`waitpid()`) removes zombies.

-## Notes & known issues

-- Filenames: `lab-assingment-1.py` contains a spelling mistake in "assignment".
-If desired, rename and update references.
-- The `output/` folder contains binaries created on the developer's machine; recompile on your machine for a reproducible build.

 ## Author / Contact

 Author: Jayant Parashar

-If this is part of a coursework submission, include your name, roll number, and any required metadata here before submitting.

 ## License